 One of the biggest downsides about releasing an album of new material is that you’re putting all your eggs into one basket.
 On Spotify you can only pitch one song from each release to editorial playlists, and that same song will go to Release Radar playlists.
 This has pushed most artists to adopt a single-focused strategy where they drop singles every 4-8 weeks and then eventually combine them into an album later.

 While the single strategy works great, the waterfall release strategy has even more benefits.
-You still get the benefit of pitching each new song to editorial and having it get on Release Radar, but you also get the benefit of albums where people can listen to multiple songs right in that same release.
+You still get the benefit of pitching each new song to editorial and having it get on Release Radar (learn more about Release Radar here), but you also get the benefit of albums where people can listen to multiple songs right in that same release.

 Imagine you’re on the 4th stage of your waterfall release, so you’re dropping a new song along with 3 other songs that were previously released.
 When you market this release and are promoting this new song everyone will see that new song and the other 3 songs on that EP.
 You already marketed those previous 3 songs, but now you get to expose them to people again.